nicholas-leonard/dp/doc/data.md

 sudo luarocks install torchx
 ```

+### Memory Efficiency ###

 Unlike most DataSources, ImageNet doesn't read all images into memory when it is first loaded.
+Instead it uses [ImageClassSet](#dp.ImageClassSet) to encapslate the different datasets; in this case
-Instead it builds a list of all images and indexes them per class.
-In this way,
+the `train` and `valid` sets.
+The ImageClassSet builts a list of all images and indexes them per class.
-each [Batch](#dp.Batch) is only loaded from disk and created when requested from a Sampler,
+In this way, each [Batch](#dp.Batch) is only loaded from disk and created when requested from a
-making it very memory efficient.
+[Sampler](#dp.Sampler), making it very memory efficient.
 This is also the reason why we recommend
 storing the dataset on SSD.

+### Sampling ###
+As in the famous [(Krizhevsky et al. 2012)](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0CCMQFjAA&url=http%3A%2F%2Fwww.cs.toronto.edu%2F~fritz%2Fabsps%2Fimagenet.pdf&ei=k1j7VIOpNoyuggTbq4SQAQ&usg=AFQjCNGDafONr3DDGBbtw5AL9B_R8AeTCg)
+paper, the ImageNet training dataset samples images cropped from random
+224x224 patches from the images resizes so that the smallest dimension has
+size 256.
+As for the validation set, ten 224x224 patches are cropped per image,
+i.e. center, four corners and their horizontal flips, and their predictions are averaged.

 <a name="dp.Sampler"/>
 []()